wp-plugins/custom-post-widget/readme.txt

 = How can I show the content bock on a specific page? =

-It is recommended to install the Widget Logic plugin, this will give you complete flexibility on widget placement.
+It is recommended to install the [Widget Logic](http://wordpress.org/extend/plugins/widget-logic/) plugin, this will give you complete flexibility on widget placement.

 = How can I display the featured image in the widget? =

 This plugin has built-in support for the featured image functionality on the edit screen.
-But to display the image you will have to add the following code to your functions.php:
 Note that featured image will not be resized, so you will have to make sure it is the right size when uploading or restrict the image size via the stylesheet.

 = My social sharing plugin adds buttons to all the Custom Post Widget areas =